 The industry body must balance the unfairness of the current allocation information or allocation results against any commercial reasons for retaining the current allocation results.

 Subject to rule 51.1 and 51.2, the industry body may determine any specific procedures that will apply to a special allocation.

+Notwithstanding anything in rule 46A, specific procedures determined by the industry body under rule 51.3 may include correcting an annual UFG factor.

 Annual reconciliation

-The purpose of an annual reconciliation is to verify, on a monthly basis, the accuracy and completeness of consumption information provided to the allocation agent for the previous 12 billing months against the quantities billed to consumers during that period.
+The purpose of an annual reconciliation is to verify, on a monthly basis, the accuracy and completeness of consumption information provided to the allocation agent for the previous 12 billing months against the energy quantities billed to consumers during that period.

 For the purposes of an annual reconciliation:

-Each retailer must, by 0800 hours on the 11th business day of each month, provide to the allocation agent the total quantities billed, by gas gate, in the previous invoice month.
+Each retailer must, by 0800 hours on the 11th business day of each month, provide to the allocation agent the total quantities billed, by allocated gas gate, in the previous invoice month.

 The allocation agent must, by 1700 hours on the 13th business day of each month, compare:

-the sum of the total quantities billed provided by each retailer for each gas gate in accordance with rule 52.2.1 for the 12 months up to and including the previous invoice month; with
+the sum of the total quantities billed provided by each retailer for each allocated gas gate in accordance with rule 52.2.1 for the 12 months up to and including the previous invoice month; with

-the sum of best available consumption information provided by each retailer for each gas gate in accordance with rules 31 to 33 for the 12 months prior to (but not including) the previous invoice month .
+the sum of best available consumption information provided by each retailer for each allocated gas gate in accordance with rules 31 to 33 for the 12 months prior to (but not including) the previous invoice month .

 The allocation agent must publish the results of the comparison performed under rule 52.2.2 by 0800 hours on the 14th business day of each month.